AdaCore/xmlada/docs/schema.rst

-  This is the phase in which the application needs to check whether a given XML file has all its required attributes, whether the children of an XML tag are the expected ones, whether the type of the attributes is valid,....
+  This is the phase in which the application needs to check whether a given XML file has all its required attributes, whether the children of an XML tag are the expected ones, whether the type of the attributes is valid…

 * Use the XML file in the application.

   This is done through the already-described SAX or DOM parsers

 The first phase is mandatory, and necessarily enforced by XML/Ada.
-You will not be able to access the contents of the XML file if it isn't well-formed.
+You will not be able to access the contents of the XML file if it isn’t well-formed.

 The second phase is provided by the Schema module in XML/Ada.
 Although such constraints can be checked at the application level, with ad hoc code, it is